Jeff Kukucka, Ph.D.

 Research Interests

-Dr. Kukucka is broadly interested in the psychological causes and consequences of wrongful convictions in the criminal legal system, with a particular focus on forensic science errors, post-exoneration adjustment, cognitive biases, and police interrogations.
+Dr. Kukucka is broadly interested in the psychological causes and consequences of miscarriages of justice in the criminal legal system, with a particular focus on understanding and protecting against bias and error in forensic science and medicolegal decision-making.

 in the media